KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 <figure>
 <img src="./images/RenderProcess.png"/>
-<figcaption><em>Design flow of image space implementation.
-This shows where implementations may choose to apply the image space functions of this extension.</em></figcaption>
+<figcaption><em>Example design flow of image space implementation.
+This shows where implementations may choose to apply the image space functions of this extension.
+Note that this is only one example of how the renderprocess could be implemented.
+An implementation may need to apply image space operations at different points in process</em></figcaption>
 </figure>

+If, for instance a tone-mapping of LUT type of operation shall be performed it can be done at a stage prior to the perceptual quantizer OETF.
+Exactly where this is performed will depend on in what space the operations shall be performed.
+To apply a LUT that is operates on normalized color values [0 - 1], call your function before step 4:
+To apply a tonemapper that operates on unadjusted linear scene light, call your function before step 3:

 ### Motivation